Skip to main content

 Route types

 Each delivery or schedule sends email to survey respondents via a RespondentEmailRouteConfig route.
-If no routes are passed, the server creates one automatically.
+A delivery template is always required; convenience methods like send_respondent_email default to the built-in invitation template when none is provided.
 RespondentEmailRouteConfig options:

 FieldDescription